tj-tusharjain/azure-compute-docs/articles/virtual-machine-scale-sets/overview.md

 - **Allows your application to automatically scale as resource demand changes**
     - Customer demand for your application may change throughout the day or week.
 To match customer demand, scale sets can automatically increase the number of VM instances as application demand increases, then reduce the number of VM instances as demand decreases.
-    - Autoscale also minimizes the number of unnecessary VM instances that run your application when demand is low, while customers continue to receive an acceptable level of performance as demand grows and additional VM instances are automatically added.
+    - Autoscale helps reduce the number of unnecessary VMs when demand is low.
+As demand increases, the scale set automatically adds more VMs to maintain an acceptable level of performance for your application.
 This ability helps reduce costs and efficiently create Azure resources as required.

 - **Works at large-scale**
     - Scale sets support up to 1,000 VM instances for standard marketplace images and custom images through the Azure Compute Gallery (formerly known as Shared Image Gallery).
 If you create a scale set using a managed image, the limit is 600 VM instances.